Guest post, sponsored & provided by Oz Moving & Storage

 Has The Big Apple enchanted you as well?
 In that case, you’re probably already thinking of trying your luck in the most exciting city in the world.
 Before you do that, though, it might be wise to learn what this move would entail.
-We’ve asked NYC movers, Oz Moving, to give us some insight, and here is what they said:
+We’ve asked Oz Moving to give us some insight, and here is what they said:

 New York City isn’t cheap — in fact, it’s one of the ten most expensive cities in the world.
 Even if we just count groceries, utility bills, and rent, you’d still need over $2,000 a month to cover it all.
 Add to that entertainment, hobbies, and nightlife expenses, and that number grows to at least $3,000!